raspberrypilearning/stress-ball/en/step_8.md

 ## Add a backdrop

 Now, you will add a colourful backdrop to your project.

---- task ---
 At the moment, the Stage is white and boring!

 --- no-print ---

+--- task ---
 Watch this short video, which shows what to do next.

 ![screenshot](images/balls-step8.gif)

+--- /task ---

+--- /no-print ---

 Now, follow the instructions for each task below.

---- /no-print ---
+--- task ---

 Click on **Choose a Backdrop** to add a backdrop to the **Stage**.